Security Push Button Automated Risk Analysis and Reporting

 - risk distribution by components, business assets, and threats

-- list of identified associated vulnerabilities
+- identified associated vulnerabilities

-The resultant outcome is used to calculate the optimal controls to assist in identifying system security requirements and mitigations.
+These results are then used to calculate the optimal controls to assist in identifying system security requirements and mitigations.

 Furthermore, a targeted "bottom-up vulnerability assessment" can now be performed which evaluates the riskiest component(s) against vulnerabilities, enabling more effective resource allocation and prioritization.
 As such, the solution is effective on "as-is" systems currently in operation, as well as pre-operational and/or envisaged "to-be" systems, including upgrades and enhancements planned for the future, making cyber systems more resilient and secure.